Finnoy Travel - Reviews, Stories and Tips

 Tikkurila and Its Museums

 As mentioned, Helsinki Airport is in Vantaa, about 5 km west of Tikkurila, the city’s administrative centre.
-It is easily reachable by train P from the airport within a seven-minute journey.
+It is easily reachable by train P from the airport in 7 minutes.

 hsl ring rail in Helsinki area